uva-engineering-decision-analysis/class_notes/Session_7.md

 We know $s_{1}$ will take one of the 24 values, and how likely each is.

-Our goal is to maximie the objective function.
+Our goal is to maximize the objective function.
 We know based on what we do today, we already know what we are going to do tomorrow.
-If we fly today, by how much in expectation we will increase our toatal take?
+If we fly today, by how much in expectation we will increase our total take?
 If we fly today what would be the expected marginal increase?

 Suppose we have now 29 successes, Suppose $a_{2}=1$